-In partnership with Ballotpedia, he releases “Scott Rasmussen’s Number of the Day.”
-The feature highlights newsworthy and interesting topics at the intersection of politics, culture, and technology.
+An analyst, author, and speaker, Scott also serves as an Editor-At-Large for Ballotpedia, the encyclopedia of American politics.
+Every weekday, “Scott Rasmussen’s Number of the Day” features newsworthy and interesting topics at the intersection of politics, culture, and technology.

 The Washington Post called Scott Rasmussen “a driving force in American politics.”
 The Wall Street Journal described him as “America’s Insurgent Pollster” and a “key player in the contact sport of politics.”

 Innovation has been a hallmark of Scott’s career.
 In 1978, the then-new technology of satellite communications dramatically reduced the cost of sending a broadcast signal around the nation.
 Building upon that opportunity, Scott and his father, Bill, founded ESPN, the cable sports network.

 In the 1990s, the birth of the Internet provided the unique opportunity to capitalize on another ground-breaking technology.
 Scott launched his first website in 1994 and became the first pollster to offer data directly to the public rather than filtered through a network reporter.

 At the same time, Scott saw the potential for the concept of automated polling that ultimately revolutionized the polling industry.
 In just over a decade, Scott’s work attracted more Google searches than the long-established industry leader—Gallup.

 In 2003, Scott founded Rasmussen Reports and served as President of the company for the following decade.
 Over time, however, he and the majority investors had different visions for the company’s future.
 In January 2013, Scott informed the Board that he would not renew his contract.
 He left in July of that year and has not been involved with the firm since that time.